Engineering (EGR)

 EGR 1003.
 Engineering Design and Problem Solving.
 (3-0) 3 Credit Hours.

-Prerequisite: MAT 1214.
+Prerequisite: MAT 1213 (or MAT 1214 in previous catalogs), or equivalent.
 Methods of integration, applications of the integral, sequences, series, and Taylor expansions.
-Calculus topics are combined with physics applications including an introduction to vectors, parametric equations, gradients, and Newton’s Laws of Physics.
-(Credit cannot be earned for both EGR 1324 and MAT 1224.)
-Course Fees: LRE1 $25; STSE $40.
+Calculus topics are combined with physics applications, including an introduction to vectors, parametric equations, gradients, and Newton’s Laws of Physics.
+(Credit can only be earned for one of the following: EGR 1333, EGR 1324, MAT 1224, or MAT 1223).
+Course Fee: LRE1 $25; STSE $30.

 EGR 1343.
 The Impact of Modern Technologies on Society.
 (3-0) 3 Credit Hours.